WideLearning/notes/terms commonly used in Bayesian statistics.md

 ### Task 1
 You have a coin that goes heads with an unknown probability $p$, you have tossed it five times and got the following outcomes: 011000, where 1 denotes heads and 0 denotes tails.
+- What is prior, data and posterior in this example?
 - Find the posterior distribution of $p$.
-- Find the posterior distribution of the next throw (if you toss it one more time).
+- Find the posterior distribution of the next throw (probability of heads if you toss it one more time).

 #### Task 2
 - Implement a function that calculates pdf of posterior in a given point for [[multilayer_model.canvas]].